Symposium on Global Liberal Arts – Yale University, June 6-9, 2016

 • How do institutions like ours create new forms of undergraduate education that innovate and embrace a more global curriculum?

-• What does diversity mean in the 21st century in both the international and U.S. contexts, and how should liberal arts and sciences curriculum evolve to help students?
+• What does diversity mean in the 21st century in both the international and U.S. contexts, and how should liberal arts and sciences curricula evolve to help students?

-• How can we create effective programs for faculty development and exchange involving both North American and Asian faculty members, possibly with the use of technology?
+• How can we create effective programs for faculty development and exchange involving both North American and Asian faculty members, possibly using technology?

-• How do liberal arts and sciences institutions define, disseminate, and measure our learning objectives, particularly with respect to general education requirements?
+• How do liberal arts and sciences institutions define, disseminate, and measure our learning objectives, particularly concerning general education requirements?

-• How could we use research-informed pedagogical techniques and evidence-based scholarship in developing freshman and sophomore courses and assessing teaching and learning in the general education curriculum?
+• How could we use research-informed pedagogical techniques and evidence-based scholarship to develop freshman and sophomore courses and assess teaching and learning in the general education curriculum?

-• How do we sustain “high-touch” pedagogy in the face of budgetary pressures and competing demands on faculty time and other resources?
+• How do we sustain “high-touch” pedagogy amid budgetary pressures and competing demands on faculty time and other resources?

 screenshot_628